Friedenstein Palace: Today

-The palace houses the Schlossmuseum (state apartments), Museum der Natur (natural history) and the "Historical Museum Gotha" in the north and west wing, the Thüringisches Staatsarchiv Gotha in the west wing and the Forschungsbibliothek Gotha in the east wing.
+The palace houses the Schlossmuseum (state apartments), Museum der Natur (natural history) and the "Historical Museum Gotha" in the north and west wing and the Forschungsbibliothek Gotha in the east wing.
+In 2014, the Thüringisches Staatsarchiv Gotha moved from its historical seat in the west wing to the closeby Perthesforum, a complex formerly used by the publishing company Perthes and nowadays serving various local cultural public institutes.

 The Schlossmuseum currently combines the Baroque and neoclassical state apartments, the Ducal Kunstkammer, the Neue Münzkabinett (numismatic collection) and the Ekhof-Theater.

 The gallery of paintings has been moved to the New Museum building outside the palace itself.
 This reorganisation is part of the general overhaul of the museums that began in 2010 under the label Barockes Universum Gotha ("Baroque universe Gotha").
 Among the noteworthy paintings in the collection is Frans Hals's Portrait of a Man in a Wide-Brimmed Hat.